Zowe-Java-SDK/ZosShell/README.md

     !n                      - where n is a number, to execute command number n in history list
-    !string                 - will execute the last history command starting with that “string” !!                      - will execute the last history command ls <arg>                - where arg is optional and indicates a dataset or member value",
+    !string                 - will execute the last history command starting with that “string” !!                      - will execute the last history command ls <arg>                - where arg is optional and indicates a dataset or member value"
-                            - for member value only you can specified * wild card as last character", ls -l <arg>             - where arg is optional and indicates a dataset or member value",
+                            - for member value only you can specified * wild card as last character" ls -l <arg>             - where arg is optional and indicates a dataset or member value"
-                            - for member value only you can specified * wild card as last character", ps                      - display all processes running ps <arg>                - where arg is a task/job name
+                            - for member value only you can specified * wild card as last character" ps                      - display all processes running ps <arg>                - where arg is a task/job name
     pwd                     - show current working dataset